Returns the sine of the argument.

 acsc(z) is the same as asin(1/z).

-may be any numeric expression that evaluates to a real number.
+z may be any numeric expression that evaluates to a real number.

-This is the reverse of the csc
+This is the reverse of the csc function.

 Returns the inverse cotangent of the argument.

-function calculates the inverse cotangent of z
+The acot function calculates the inverse cotangent of z.

 The result may be in radians or degrees depending on the current settings.